damianperera/deno-starter/README.md

 ## Installation
 ### Deno
 To install Deno follow the setup guide found [here](https://deno.land/#installation).
+If you are using an IDE such as VS Code, Atom, Visual Studio or a JetBrains product, make sure to install the appropriate Deno plugin and update `ts-config.json` if required.
+The official plugin for VS Code can be found [here](https://github.com/denoland/vscode_deno).

 ## Permissions
 Since Deno is a secure runtime for JS you need to explicitly give programs the permission to do certain 'privileged' actions, such as access the network.
 This server requires the `--allow-net` and `--allow-read` permissions out of the box.